protectwise/troika/docs/getting-started/examples.md

 ---

-The `packages/troika-examples` directory contains several example scenes.
+The [troika-examples package](https://github.com/protectwise/troika/tree/master/packages/troika-examples) contains several example scenes.
 These are intended to demonstrate a wide range of Troika's capabilities and some interesting techniques that it enables.

 ## Viewing the examples